Redstone-D/starberry/starberry/readme.md

 # Just updated

+0.4.5: Update with tokio, enable m:n scaling

-0.4.5: Better url reg macro.
+Better url reg macro.
 Enable debugging in Build mode.
 Note don't use this mode in production

 0.4.4: Enable early return if the request does not match with the allowed request method & allow content types